pytorch/glow/docs/ClassGen.md

 duplication in the description, reduces the chance of error, and makes it easier to structure domain-specific information. "

-The current system is capable of generating two kinds of classes: Nodes and Instructions.
-These structures are declared in the IR document.
-Here is a short example of the code for generating the SoftMax instruction.
-This node generates the SoftMax instruction as well as the gradient calculation instruction SoftMaxGrad.
-The different methods of the builder (described in the builder Doxygen comments) construct the different kinds of fields that the Instruction has.
+The current system is capable of generating two kinds of classes: Nodes for the high-level IR and Instructions for the low-level IR.
+Below is an example of the code for generating the AvgPool instruction.
+ClassGen generates most of the methods that instructions need to have, such as instruction equality and hashing, cloning, printing, verification, etc. The different methods of the builder (described in the builder Doxygen comments) construct the different kinds of fields that the Instruction has.

   ```
-  BB.newInstr("SoftMax")
+  BB.newInstr("AvgPool")
     .addOperand("Dest", OperandKind::Out)
     .addOperand("Src", OperandKind::In)
-      .addOperand("E", OperandKind::InOut)
-      .addOperand("Selected", OperandKind::InOut)
+    .addMember(MemberType::SizeT, "Kernel")
+    .addMember(MemberType::SizeT, "Stride")
+    .addMember(MemberType::SizeT, "Pad")
+    .autoIRGen()
-      .inplaceOperand({"Dest", "Src"})
+    .autoVerify(VerifyKind::SameElementType, {"Dest", "Src"})
-      .addGradientInstr({"Src", "E", "Selected"}, {"Dest", "Src"});
+    .addGradientInstr({"Dest"}, {"Dest", "Src"});
   ```